 And by mapping the types of content you create to your sales funnel like we’ve laid out above, you can ensure you’re reaching the right people with the right type of content (and importantly, at the right time!).

 We hope this article will help you refine your content strategy and develop a solid plan to move forward.
-If you’re interested in learning how we help B2B SaaS businesses win new customers through paid media and SEO (using many of the techniques described above), schedule a Free SaaS Scale Session.
+If you’re interested in learning how we help B2B SaaS businesses win new customers through paid media and SEO (using many of the techniques described above), get your Free Marketing Plan here.